Foods can cause disease… or foods can cure disease.

 If blood pressure is an issue, it maybe that you have to take a pill.
 Or, it may be that you can just eat a stalk.

-One man in the GardensAll community, David, not only healed himself through his garden, but is making a decent living on just 1/8 acre of gardening.4)https://gardensall.com/gardening-for-health/
+One man in the GardensAll community, David, not only healed himself through his garden, but was able to earn a decent living gardening on just 1/8 of an acre.

 Celery Lowers Blood Pressure

 We love natural cures, and always go there first.
-Natural remedies just make sense.
+It just makes sense.
 Sometimes we forget that natural remedies have been around longer than modern medicine.

-So… for starters, (and these are just a few of these vegetable’s benefits):
+So… for starters, (and these are just a few of the benefits):

 - Celery for blood pressure